Updated: Apr 19

-Almost everyone has integrated API's with their web-facing applications.
-And if organization's web applications are the doors that open to the highly sought-after user experience, then API's (application programming interfaces) are the hinges that they swing on.
-But what happens when those hinges don't all swing to code?
+Businesses are integrating API's at alarming rates with an increasing number of web-facing applications.
+Put this way, if third-party web applications are the doors that open to the highly sought-after user experience, API's (application programming interfaces) are the hinges that they swing on.

 What does an API really do anyway?

-In this example you would be the organization's web-application, the runner is the API, and the food is your information.
+In this example, you, would be the organization's web-application, the runner is the API, and the order is your information.
 API's essentially are 3rd-party runners that retrieve information on behalf of web-applications.
 They assist in performing functions like profile-build outs, sending emails, providing banking information, and identifying user location.

 Sounds great so far, right?
 Well, here is the thing; as API's continue to perform more and more critical business services, the graver and deeper the security risks become not only to the organization, but also to its customers, clients, and partners.